๐ŸงฌAP Biology

 Codon-Anticodon Pairing

-• Three-nucleotide complementary base pairing—anticodons on tRNA bind to codons on mRNA following Watson-Crick rules (with some wobble at the third position)
+• Three-nucleotide complementary base pairing: anticodons on tRNA bind to codons on mRNA following Watson-Crick rules (with some flexibility at the third position, called wobble)

 • Ensures specificity by requiring a correct match before the ribosome adds the amino acid to the chain

-• Mutations here matter—a single nucleotide change in a codon can result in a different amino acid (missense), a premature stop (nonsense), or no change (silent)
+• Mutations here matter: a single nucleotide change in a codon can result in a different amino acid (missense mutation), a premature stop (nonsense mutation), or no change at all (silent mutation) due to redundancy in the genetic code

 Aminoacyl-tRNA Synthetases

-• Enzymes that "charge" tRNA by attaching the correct amino acid to its corresponding tRNA—there's one synthetase for each of the 20 amino acids
+• Enzymes that "charge" tRNA by attaching the correct amino acid to its corresponding tRNA.
+There's a specific synthetase for each of the 20 amino acids.

 • Proofreading capability allows these enzymes to recognize and reject incorrect amino acids, maintaining translation fidelity